bplmaps/lmec-main-site/content/research/digital-publication-small-grants.md

 Grantees will be asked to give a 30 minute presentation to the entire LMEC staff roughly midway through the completion of their project.

 This grant has **no in-person requirement** and grants may be issued to individuals who have no plans to travel to Boston during the project period.
-For those who do wish to work with the Center's phyiscal collections, priority access to the reading room will be provided.
+For those who do wish to work with the Center's physical collections, priority access to the reading room will be provided.

 #### Eligibility